 Whether you’ve just blown out the candles on your retirement cake or you’re a few years in, retirement offers the perfect time to try something new.
 Why not make a little extra cash in the process?
 And while you’re at it, why not become your own boss?

 All the jobs we’re suggesting are part of the so-called “sharing economy.”
 The basic idea of the sharing economy: Connecting an individual offering a good or service with an individual looking for that particular good or service—often a neighbor.

 The sharing economy is on the rise, and it’s not just for millennials—24% of people who provide a sharing economy service are 55 and up (source).
-Services booked on sharing economy sites also offer insurance, customer support, and free promotion of your business—and you still get total control and flexibility.
+Services booked on sharing economy sites also offer various types of reservation guarantees or insurance, customer support, and free promotion of your business—and you still get total control and flexibility.
 Sounds good, right?

 Become a Dog Sitter on Rover

 As a dog sitter on Rover, you can offer overnight dog sitting in your home, in a neighbor’s home, or both.
 Dogs get loving care while their owners are away, and you get paid to play with dogs.
 Need we say more?